This is the second page on Lego brick dimensions.

-One expects the plate’s sides to be flush with the brick’s sides and top.
-Therefore the knob should be at half the plate width from the top: 7.8mm/2=3.9mm.
+One expects the plate's sides to be flush with the brick's sides and top.
+Therefore the knob should be at half the plate height from the top: 7.8mm/2=3.9mm.

 And then its centre is 5.7mm from the base of the brick.

-Knobs are 4.9 in diameter, and they do fit in the holes of axle bearings, albeit tightly.
+Knobs do fit in the holes of axle bearings, albeit tightly.

-If a bearing hole diameter is 4.9mm, the tightness of its grip on a knob can be explained by the fact that knobs normally are held only at a few points around their rim (usually three) whereas a bearing hole grips a knob along its whole circumference.
+The bearing hole diameter is 4.9mm, and the tightness of the grip on a knob can be explained by the fact that knobs normally are held only at a few points around their rim (usually three) whereas a bearing hole grips it along all points of its circumference.

-This is arguably the most difficult to determine dimension: how high above the base is the centre of the bearing hole of a Technics brick?
+This is arguably the most difficult to measure dimension: how high above the base is the centre of the bearing hole of a Technics brick?